 Sometimes, physical side effects can last after treatment ends.
 Doctors call these long-term side effects.
 They call side effects that occur months or years after treatment late effects.
-Treating long-term side effects and late effects is an important part of care for childhood cancer survivors.
-Learn more by reading the Late Effects of Treatment or the Follow-up Care section of this guide section or talking with your child’s doctor.
+TTreating long-term side effects and late effects is an important part of care for childhood cancer survivors.
+Learn more by reading the Follow-Up Care section of this guide or by talking with your child’s doctor.

 Coping with emotional and social effects

 Your family can have emotional and social effects after a cancer diagnosis.
 This may include dealing with difficult emotions, such as sadness, anxiety, or anger, or managing stress.
 Sometimes, people find it difficult to express how they feel to their loved ones.
 Some have found that talking to an oncology social worker, counselor, or member of the clergy can help them develop more effective ways of coping and talking about cancer.